-Based on the history and clinical observations, the case was diagnosed as ascites of hepatic origin.
-Treatment was initiated with amoxicillin at 10 mg/kg administered intramuscularly twice daily, furosemide at 1 mg/kg intravenously twice daily, and fluid therapy with D10 (300 ml) and normal saline (500 ml) intravenously.
-The patient also received supportive medications such as liver supplement (Silymarin @ 10mg/kg twice daily), pantoprazole @ 1mg/kg intravenously once daily, ranitidine @ 2 mg/kg subcutaneously twice daily, and vitamin B complex injections (Eldervit® @ 2 ml intravenously once daily).
-The abdominal paracentesis was performed frequently for first seven days, to relieve the intra-abdominal pressure.
-The owner was advised to restrict salt intake, inclusion of high quality protein such as egg albumin and cottage cheese in the diet, and ensure adequate rest.
+pantoprazole @ 1mg/kg intravenously once daily, ranitidine @ 2 mg/kg subcutaneously twice daily, and vitamin B complex injections (Eldervit® @ 2 ml intravenously once daily).
+Frequent abdominal paracentesis was performed during the first seven days to relieve the intra-abdominal pressure.
+The owner was advised to restrict salt intake, include high -quality protein such as egg albumin and cottage cheese in the diet, and ensure adequate rest.
 The treatment continued for seven days, during which gradual recovery was observed, including improvement in appetite and normalization of hematological and biochemical parameters.
-After one month, the owner reported full recovery of the patient with a normal appetite and activity.
+After one month, the owner reported full recovery, with the patient exhibiting a normal appetite and activity.